radencode/reflow/README.md

 # Reflow
 File management software built with C# and JavaScript

-Reflow allows to rename file lists with various attributes and create custom folder structures for projects that are packaged together and can be re-created upon template load.
+Reflow allows you to rename file lists with various attributes and create custom folder structures for projects that are packaged together and can be loaded upon template request.

 ##### To install all dependencies
 npm install